Teresa Mo

 Teresa Mo Shun-kwan (born 5 November 1960) is a Hong Kong actress.
+She won the Hong Kong Film Award for Best Actress for Tomorrow Is Another Day (2017), previously winning Best Supporting Actress for 2 Young (2005).

 Background

 She started her career at RTV in 1977, and joined TVB in 1981.
 She became famous for being cast in The Justice of Life (他來自江湖), which was based on Stephen Chow's works.
-In 1990s she made frequent appearances in feature films.
+In 1990s, she made frequent appearances in feature films.

 Personal life

 She is married to director Tony Au and they have two daughters, Au Yik-san (區亦山) and Au Ling-san (區令山).